tock/book/src/course/thread-net/router-setup.md

 # Thread Router Setup

-The thread network tutorial requires some Thread router to be present, which is able to accept certain messages from participant boards, average the supplied values, and broadcast them back.
+The thread network tutorial requires a Thread router to be present, which is able to accept certain messages from participant boards, average the supplied values, and broadcast them back.
 We provide a pre-built flash image that performs this task here: